imdanielsp/UFind-API/README.md

 Once that's done, start the API by running:

-`pip3 run.py`
+`python3 run.py`

 The API will be available at localhost, or 127.0.0.1, at port 8080.
-This can be configured in /config.py
+This can be changed in /config.py

-[To install virtualenv, click here.]: https://virtualenv.pypa.io/en/stable/installation/